isabella232/sign-integrations.en/help/veeva/install.md

 ## Configure [!DNL Veeva Vault] {#configure-veeva}

-To configure [!DNL Veeva Vault] for integration with Adobe Sign, you need to implement the following steps:
+To configure [!DNL Veeva Vault] for integration with Adobe Sign, you need to implement the below listed steps.

 ### Step 1.
 Create Group {#create-group}